 Janice Mokanski is a PhD student in higher education in the department of Leadership, Higher & Adult Education at University of Toronto/Ontario Institute for Studies in Education.
 Prior to coming to the Wilson Centre, Janice completed her Masters at UT/OISE in Education Administration and has worked as an Educator Researcher in the public safety and hospital sectors.
 Her doctoral research concentrates on the influence of sources of bias in forensic science and medicine, with an objective to understand how bias affects decision making in expert teams.

 Supervisor(s): Maria Mylopoulos

-Omar Selim is a first year Masters student in the Institute of Medical Science at the University of Toronto, which he is pursuing under the auspices of the Surgeon Scientist and Clinician Investigator Programs.
+Omar Selim is a Masters student in the Institute of Medical Science at the University of Toronto, which he is pursuing under the auspices of the Surgeon Scientist and Clinician Investigator Programs.
 He earned his MD degree from McMaster University in 2014 and began his post-graduate training in Vascular Surgery at the University of Toronto that same year.
 His research interests include novel uses of simulation and telesimulation in surgical curricula both in resource-rich and resource-poor settings.

 Supervisor(s): Ryan Brydges